DylanYu/Openstack-Havana-Install-Guide/OpenStack-Havana-Install-Guide.rst

    # service neutron-dhcp-agent restart
    # service neutron-l3-agent restart

-  If you check the dhcp-agent.log and l3-agent.log in /var/log/neutron, you will see error messages *Skipping unknown group key: firewall_driver* and *Router id is required if not using namespaces*.
+  If you check the dhcp-agent.log and l3-agent.log in /var/log/neutron, you will see error messages *Skipping unknown group key: firewall_driver*.
 These may be bugs and you should not worry about them temporarily.

 2.3.
 Install networking support on a dedicated compute node
 -----------------------------------------------------------